 LGBT Travel in the United States

-Tolerance and acceptance in the USA are split and varied, though more states are beginning to recognise LGBT equality.
+Tolerance and acceptance in the USA are still split and varied, though the recent Supreme Court ruling now allows same sex-marriage across all states.
 The country has a chequered history with gay rights.
 The birthplace of LGBT equality with the Stonewall riots, New York recognised same-sex marriage in June 2011.

-In states where especially civil unions are recognised there is a vibrant gay scene including Rhode Island, New Jersey, Illinois, and California.
+In states where same-sex civil unions have been previously recognised, there is a vibrant gay scene including Rhode Island, New Jersey, Illinois, and California.
 Popular gay destinations are found more on the east and west coasts for Fort Lauderdale, New York, San Francisco, Seattle, Washington DC, Las Vegas, Key West and Los Angeles – certainly a few to consider all appealing to a different type of vacation escape.
 If you’re looking for the ultimate gay getaway then Province Town becomes gay in its own right in the midst of summer.
-However head outside the metropolis and into the centre of the USA and it is likely you will discover a fair level of homophobia.
+However head outside the metropolis and into the centre of the USA and it is likely you will still discover a fair level of homophobia.

 The USA has a busy gay calendar, especially for gay pride festivals between April and September, New York is a colourful and international affair in June.
 An array of specialist interest events also glitter the diary with Southeast Leatherfest, Seattle Black Pride, Orlando Bear Bash, and Atlantic Stampede Rodeo.